alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 Note how the four strips holding the gondola at the bottom are the thickest.
-It remains to be seen if this structure will be able to hold the weight of the gondola and the remaining parts such as ailerons, or it will need crossing reinforcements.
+It remains to be seen if this structure will be able to hold the weight of the gondola and the remaining parts such as the wings, or it will need crossing reinforcements.
+As to these wings and the nose cone they are simple lightweight plastic jobs.

 ### ⚖️  Structure Weight Budget